willbrasic/Asymmetric_Multi-Agent_Reinforcement_Learning_Pricing_Competition/README.md

 # Asymmetric Multi-Agent Reinforcement Learning Pricing Competition

 Hi there!
 Thank you for checking out my repository!
-This README.md file gives details on the Heterogeneous Multi-Agent Reinforcement Learning Pricing Competition project contained in this repository.
+This README.md file gives details on the Asymmetric Multi-Agent Reinforcement Learning Pricing Competition project contained in this repository.

 ## Overview